 Having experienced my first Pilates class about a month ago, I believe I am officially the last human in Los Angeles to hop on a reformer.
 It's no secret that group fitness is not my thing (proof), so when team Byrdie scheduled a private class at L.A.'s cool new Pilates locale, Studio Elevate, I didn't know what to expect.
 To be honest, I was never sure what Pilates even entailed: Was it like yoga?
 Like weight lifting?
 And what were those giant contraptions on wheels?

 A colleague or two kindly explained that Pilates is a little like yoga, but more focused on strengthening the body's core muscles for increased flexibility, better posture, and the look of long toned muscles.
 You can do Pilates on a yoga mat (aka, floor Pilates) or on an exercise machine (aka, reformer Pilates), they explained.
 By the time we showed up to Elevate's minimal, white-and-blue studio, I felt slightly more confident about what was to come.
-(Plus, we'd all been gifted some very cute Varley activewear, which always helps get me in the mood for fitness.)
+But, it turns out, I was about to enter a whole new world of transformative fitness.

-However, all of this certainty was shattered when the brand's founder, Leah Kitching, immediately told us to unthink everything we thought we knew about Pilates.
+So, if you’re thinking Studio Elevate is just another typical Pilates studio—as I naively was—think again.
+In fact, when we arrived, and I was just starting to feel like I had a grasp on what I was in for, the brand's founder, Leah Kitching, immediately told us to unthink everything we thought we knew about Pilates.
 Studio Elevate was different, she promised—of course, the physical studio was chicer and moodier than most Pilates classes, but she guaranteed that the workout would also be harder.
 "You probably won't be able to walk for a few days," she warned us with a sinister smile.
 That's why clients of Studio Elevate are the most badass.

-Part of what makes Elevate the Pilates studio on every L.A. girl's lips is its unique roster of 50-minute classes.
+Part of what makes Studio Elevate the hot Pilates studio in L.A. is its unique roster of 45-minute classes.
 The beginner class is called Reform Fundamentals and is "an entry-level class that teaches a new student how to use the machine," Kitching says.
 Next up is Reform Sculpt, which is "meant to be challenging but focuses on using more traditional moves to fine-tune the body."
 There's also Reform and Ride, which is half spin and half Pilates (so L.A., no?).
 Then, there's Strength and Stretch, an intense workout that involves 20 minutes of deep stretching.

 Let's cut to the chase: The Reformer Strength class kicked my tush.
 Let's not talk about the fact that I nearly flung myself off the machine maybe six times—those things are tricky!
 But the movements themselves were nonstop.
 (If you're an amateur like me, such movements included using weights and resistance bands attached to the reformer to challenge your arms, legs, abs, and muscles I can't even name.)

 Even though Kitching's voice was soft and the music vibey, the workout did not allow for a single moment of idleness.
-And that's exactly the point.
-"Our classes are more challenging," Kitching says.
-"We are an endurance-based Pilates studio, so we exhaust the muscles to failure so you see results immediately."
 Even on the lightest weight setting of each move, my muscles were shaking like a leaf by rep 10.

 I have never in my life considered signing up for a Pilates membership, but if I were going to do it anywhere, it'd be at Elevate.
-(A package of four classes costs $75, and I'm seriously thinking about it.)
-I mean, my entire body looked noticeably more toned after just one class.
+I mean, my entire body felt more toned after just one class.
 Doing it once a week or more would undoubtedly produce incredible results.
-Check back with me in six months: I might just be L.A.'s newest Elevate addict.
+Check back with me in six months: I might just be L.A.'s newest Studio Elevate addict.